Arrow Cross Party: Rise to power

-The roots of Arrow Cross influence can be traced to the antisemitism that followed the Communist putsch, the creation of the Hungarian Soviet Republic, and Red Terror during the spring and summer of 1919.
-Some Communist leaders were from Jewish families such as like Tibor Szamuely.
-Béla Kun, the Republic's leader and instigator of the Terror, had a secular Jewish father and a mother who, despite converting to the Reformed Church of Hungary, was still seen as being a Jew.
+The roots of Arrow Cross influence can be traced to the antisemitism that followed the communist putsch, the creation of the Hungarian Soviet Republic, and Red Terror during the spring and summer of 1919.
+Most communist leaders were from Jewish families such as Tibor Szamuely.
+Béla Kun, the republic's leader and instigator of the Terror, had a secular Jewish father and a mother who, despite converting to the Reformed Church of Hungary, was still seen as being a Jew.
+Many antisemitic writers before the Second World War, such as Léon de Poncins used this fact to propagate the Judeo-Masonic conspiracy theory.

 The Hungarian Soviet Republic's policies were credited by some anti-communists as being part of a "Judeo-Bolshevist conspiracy."

-After the Soviet Republic was overthrown in August 1919, conservative authoritarians under the leadership of Admiral Miklós Horthy seized control.
+After the Soviet republic was overthrown in August 1919, conservative authoritarians under the leadership of Admiral Miklós Horthy seized control.
 Many Hungarian military officers took part in the counter-reprisals known as the White Terror – parts of which were directed at Jews.
 Although the White Guard was officially suppressed, many of its most prevalent members went underground and formed the core membership of a spreading nationalist antisemitic movement.

 During the 1930s, the Arrow Cross began to dominate Budapest's working class neighborhoods, defeating the Social Democrats.
 The Social Democrats did not contest elections effectively and they were forced into a pact with the conservative Horthy regime in order to prevent their abolition.
 The Arrow Cross recruited from the poorest members of society, including the chronically unemployed, alcoholics, ex-convicts, prisoners, rapists, and the uneducated.
 These members later committed some of the most brutal crimes against Jews, intellectuals, socialists, and other civilians.

 The Arrow Cross subscribed to the Nazi ideology of "master races", which, in Szálasi's view, included the Hungarians and Germans, and also supported the concept of an order based on the power of the strongest – what Szálasi called a "brutally realistic étatism".
 But its espousal of territorial claims under the banner of a "Greater Hungary" and Hungarian values ("Hungarizmus" or "Hungarianism") clashed with Nazi ambitions, delaying Hitler's endorsement of that party by several years.

 The German Foreign Office instead endorsed the pro-German Hungarian National Socialist Party, which had some supporters among ethnic Germans.
 Before World War II, the Arrow Cross were not proponents of the racial antisemitism of the Nazis, but utilised traditional stereotypes and prejudices to gain votes among voters both in Budapest and the countryside.
 Nonetheless, the constant bickering among these diverse fascist groups prevented the Arrow Cross Party from gaining more support and power.